 Standardising Guideline-Based Segmentation, GBS™, for your radiotherapy workflow.

 MVision’s guideline-based segmentation system improves standardisation and increases consistency.
-Among its many features, the Advanced Abdomen & Thorax Model helps to avoid the kidneys in treatment planning while handling both contrast and non-contrast CT scans.
+Among its many features, the Advanced Abdomen & Thorax Model helps to avoid the organs-at-risk in treatment planning while handling both contrast and non-contrast CT scans.

 MVision’s Guideline-Based SaaS Solution